nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 ---
 ## ⚡ Computational Performance

-We evaluated compuational efficiency by measuring:
+We evaluated compuational efficiency by measuring total runtime and peak memory usage.
-- Total runtime

 For FLARE provided test data, FLARE took 2 seconds and had a peak memory footprint of around 120MB.
 ```
 Wallclock Time      :  2 seconds